 Verdict: Not Worth It – Apart from the Filet of Beef, all of the entrées are reasonably priced with some being as low as $19

 As one of the newer restaurants to pop up in Disney Springs, The BOATHOUSE sits on the waterfront, giving guests a beautiful view in a relaxed atmosphere.
 Serving a huge menu full of seafood and land-based dishes, there is undoubtedly something for everyone when it comes to visiting the restaurant.

 Verdict: It depends – The steak on the menu can reach prices up to $62, which makes the extra credit worth using.
 The Baked Stuffed Lobster is $48.
 However, the lower-priced entrées average around the $20-$30 mark.

 12 – STK Orlando

-Disney Springs latest signature dining provides the best steaks on Disney property, amazing atmosphere and delicious sides and desserts.
+Disney Springs’s latest signature dining provides the best steaks on Disney property, fantastic atmosphere, and delicious sides and desserts.
 STK is an artful blend of a modern steakhouse and a chic lounge all wrapped up into one.
-With three levels and different eating areas, a DJ spinning music for an energetic vibe, you’ll be sure to have an amazing time at this restaurant.
-Save this experience for a special occasion and you won’t be disappointed.
+With three levels and different eating areas, a DJ spinning music for an energetic vibe, you’ll be sure to have a fantastic time at this restaurant.
+Save this experience for a special occasion, and you won’t be disappointed.

-Verdict: Worth It – Even more pricey than The BOATHOUSE, STK Orlando features an amazing array of ten different steaks, ranging in price from $36 to all the way to $92!
+Verdict: Worth It – Even more pricey than The BOATHOUSE, STK Orlando features a fantastic array of ten different steaks, ranging in price from $36 to all the way to $92!
 Lower entrees range from $28-$45.
 Sides and desserts also run at $10 each, making it well worth it to use two credits.

 13 – Dinner at Be Our Guest